Bishop Eustace Preparatory School

 Bishop Eustace Preparatory School is a Catholic coeducational, private high school in Pennsauken Township, New Jersey.
-Founded in 1954 by the priests and brothers of the Society of the Catholic Apostolate (The Pallottines), the school operates under the auspices of the Roman Catholic Diocese of Camden, was named after Bishop Bartholomew J. Eustace, first bishop of the diocese.
+Founded in 1954 by the priests and brothers of the Society of the Catholic Apostolate (The Pallottines), the school operates independently under the auspices of the Roman Catholic Diocese of Camden and was named after Bishop Bartholomew J. Eustace, first bishop of the diocese.
 The school is a coeducational institution (prior to 1972, it was all-male) serving students in ninth through twelfth grades.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1977 and is accredited through July 2023.

-As of the 2017–18 school year, the school had an enrollment of 582 students and 49 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.9:1.
-The school's student body was 89.3% (520) White, 4.8% (28) Asian, 3.4% (20) Black, 2.2% (13) Hispanic and 0.2% (1) Native Hawaiian / Pacific Islander.
+As of the 2023–24 school year, the school had an enrollment of 327 students and 32.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.2:1.
+The school's student body was 79.5% (260) White, 5.2% (17) Black, 4.0% (13) two or more races, 3.4% (11) Asian, 6.1% (11) Hispanic, 1.5% (5) Native Hawaiian / Pacific Islander and 0.3% (1) American Indian / Alaska Native.

 The school is a member of the Association of Delaware Valley Independent Schools.